grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Yes, I think we should dump the diesel.
 Even if we get to the surface, we could lose the boat if the cargo hold keeps flooding and we cannot figure out how to empty it.
 That is a bigger risk than not having enough fuel oil to get to a port --- if we do manage to keep the boat on the surface."

-Captain Percy considered.
+Percy considered.
 But sometimes considerations are meaningless.
 They had passed the point of developing a strategy to evade their pursuers.
 The situation she now faced was reduced to a single aim: to get to the surface at any cost.
 Knowing that, the decision to blow out the fuel ballast tanks --- to dump all their diesel fuel in the ocean --- was one she without so much as a pause for consideration.

 "OK, Hemi.
 Come up here.
 Keep her under control.
 I'll blow the fuel ballast myself."

 There were in fact two long, thin toolboxes bolted to the wall at the emergency blow station.
 One, with the main ballast tank blow wrench, Hemi had already used.
 The second toolbox was padlocked.
 It contained the fuel ballast blow wrench.
 Just like the main ballast, the fuel oil tanks could also be blown out with high pressure air, the difference being that blowing the fuel out of the boat might give them an emergency pocket of air to lift them to the surface, but it would leave the boat with no fuel --- stranded and unable to maneuver.

- To ensure the fuel oil tanks could never be blown accidentally, Captain Percy was the only person who carried the key to this second toolbox.
+ To ensure the fuel oil tanks could never be blown accidentally, Percy was the only person who carried the key to this second toolbox.
 She unlocked the toolbox and withdrew another wrapped wrench, the same length as the tank blow wrench.
 But this one had a special five-sided socket that would only fit the nut to open the air line into the fuel ballast tanks --- the fuel ballast could not be blown out with a normal hexagonal wrench.

 She pushed the emergency blow alarm button again, and with the klaxon whining, she fit the wrench onto one of the special nuts controlling the valve in the air pipe.
 Percy was pretty sure these valves had never been turned before, not even in a drill.
 They had been painted over many times during the _Prospect_ decades of operation.
 She put all her weight onto the end of the lever and let out a long groan but could not budge it.
 She reached for a spare length of pipe that lay all but forgotten on top of one of the high-pressure pipes against the wall and slipped it over the handle of the wrench to extend the length and get some more leverage.